Adoration 4 Adventure’s recommendations for traveling with a broken heart.

 Keep busy, busy, busy

-Probably a good idea to stay off social media, especially if you are still friends with you ex.
-Also it’s not so much fun seeing your friends’ happy couple photos plastered all over your feed.
+Probably a good idea to stay off social media, especially if you are still friends with your ex.
+Also, it’s not so much fun seeing your friends’ happy couple photos plastered all over your feed.
 You’ll get there, but you definitely don’t need to see that right now.

 Don’t do anything permanent